National Army of Colombia: AFEAU unit

 The Urban Counter-Terrorism Special Forces Group - Alpha, otherwise known as AFEAU (Agrupación de Fuerzas Especiales Antiterroristas Urbanas) is an elite special operations unit within the Colombian Army, dedicated to performing high-value target acquisition or elimination, VIP protection, hostage rescue, quick reaction support, and counter assault operations within urban areas.

 As the army component of the AFEAU special forces group, it answers directly to the General Command of the Armed Forces (Comando General de las Fuerzas Armadas) and the Ministry of Defense.
-It is the tier one special operations unit of the Colombian Army.
+It is a special operations unit of the Colombian Army.

 Military Police

 The Policía Militar (PM) are very common where they can be seen guarding closed roads, museums, embassies, government buildings, and airports.
 In the National Army of Colombia they are assigned to the 37 Military Police Battalions, wearing green uniforms with the military police helmet.
 These battalions also man the Army's different regional military bands and corps of drums.